Copper Canyon: Tourism

 There are many other ways to explore Copper Canyon such as hiking, biking, driving or horseback riding.
 The most popular way is by train, as the Ferrocarril Chihuahua al Pacífico or ChePe, runs along the main canyon called Canyon Urique, between Chihuahua and Los Mochis, on the Gulf of California.

 The Chihuahua al Pacifico began in the late 19th century.
-The revolution, lack of funding, and the overall difficulty of building a railroad over such terrain hindered its completion until 1961.
+The Mexican Revolution, lack of funding, and the overall difficulty of building a railroad over such terrain hindered its completion until 1961.
 The railroad comprises 405 mi of rails with 39 bridges and 86 tunnels.
 The total trip takes approximately 15 hours and passes through towns, as well as the towering cliffs of the canyons.
 Along the railway, many Tarahumarans lay out their food, crafts and other wares for sale.

 Mexico established the Parque Nacional Barranca del Cobre (Copper Canyon National Park) to showcase this remote area.
 The park is located in the municipalities of Batopilas, Bocoyna, Guachochi, and Urique.

 The Basaseachic Falls National Park around the Basaseachic Falls is located within the canyon area.